grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

 and that's it.
-Note that I didn't use Constrained Non-Determinism here, because its use kind of enforces using "Just write obvious implementation" technique.
-As I mentioned before, most (if not all) Statements we wrote so far in previous chapters, uses this approach because of this fact.
-Let's take a look at how the above Statement would look if we used Constrained Non-Determinism:
+Note that I didn't use Constrained Non-Determinism in the Statement, because its use kind of enforces using "type the obvious implementation" approach.
+This is also one of the reasons that many Statements we wrote so far in previous chapters use the approach.
+Just to illustrate it, let's take a look at how the above Statement would look if we used Constrained Non-Determinism:

 ```csharp
 [Fact] public void